dewkiks/twitter-mcp-server/README.md

 # Twitter MCP Server

 A Model Context Protocol (MCP) server that provides Twitter functionality using the `twikit` library.
-This server allows AI assistants to interact with Twitter through a standardized protocol with **cookie-based authentication** - the LLM model provides `ct0` and `auth_token` cookies directly in tool calls.
+This server allows AI assistants to interact with Twitter through a standardized protocol with **cookie-based authentication** - using `ct0` and `auth_token` cookies in config.json file.

 ## Features

-- **Cookie Authentication**: LLM model provides `ct0` and `auth_token` cookies directly in tool calls
+- **Cookie Authentication**: Authenticating by adding `ct0` and `auth_token` in the config
-- **Session Caching**: Automatically caches authenticated sessions for efficiency
 - **Timeline Access**: Get tweets from your timeline
 - **User Information**: Retrieve user profiles and statistics
 - **Tweet Search**: Search for tweets with specific queries